evisvasiu/esp32-modbus-wifi-manager/README.md

 * Go to 192.168.4.1 on your preferred browser
 * Select pinMode options by the dropdown list for each pin.
 "Unused" is the default option
 * Write your preferred static IP and the Gateway.
-* Board will restart instantly after saving and be ready to connect to any Modbus-TCP client.
+* Board will restart instantly after saving and be ready to connect to any Modbus-TCP master(client).

 ## Notes:
 ### Modbus functions and addresses: